-For the first few weeks, we will not do any singing.
+We are very limited in when we sing as singing more easily spreads the virus.
 There will be no collection, but you can leave your offering in a basket at the Information Station.
 There will be no procession of gifts, holding hands at the Our Father, and no “physical” Sign of Peace except for those in your immediate household if you wish.

-We will be learning new Communion patterns to facilitate social distancing.
+We are using Communion patterns designed to facilitate social distancing.
 We ask that everyone receives the Eucharist in the hand.
-Father Tom asks that you practice holding your hands to receive Eucharist and correct bad habits!
+Consider practicing holding your hands to receive Eucharist to correct any bad habits.
 Place one hand on top of the other at shirt-pocket height.
 Curl the tips of your fingers slightly if at all to form a saucer.
 Because ministers can’t make physical contact, they won’t hand Communion to you, so please do not have your hands curled up.
 Communion from the cup remains suspended.

 To keep ministers from being a common contact point between gatherings, a few can’t be doing it all.
-This goes for priests especially.
-The priests hope to not distribute Communion at any Mass to lower the risk of transmission.
+Please consider signing up to help distribute so it isn’t the same people every week.

 Leaving the Church

 You will be dismissed after Mass by the hospitality ministers who brought you in.
 We will need volunteers to wipe down pews after each Mass to prepare for the next.

 We know how difficult this is.
 It isn’t the way that any of us want, but it is the way it will need to be to ensure your well-being.